Skip to content Skip to footer

 The Gwinnett County Parks and Recreation Department runs a network of senior centers to provide a welcoming atmosphere for activities.
 Check them out for socialization, fun, and learning among 50-and-older residents of Dacula and surrounding communities.

 Senior centers offer a range of classes, programs, and games that help seniors meet new people, learn new skills, and explore the community around them.
 From card tournaments to interesting speakers to computer literacy courses, they provide senior activities that speak to all kinds of interests.
-And senior centers provide opportunities to meet new friends with whom to enjoy day trips to local attractions like the Mall of Georgia.
+And senior centers provide opportunities to meet new friends with whom to enjoy day trips to local attractions.

 The Wrap-Up